Subject Leader: Mr Laithwaite/Miss Winter

-We believe that good presentation skills are important as we want children to value and take pride in their own work.
+At Temple Sowerby School, we are very proud of our pupil’s handwriting and take particular care in our handwriting style.
+We use Letter-join’s on-line handwriting resource and Lesson Planners as the basis of our handwriting policy as it covers all the requirements of the National Curriculum.
 Children are taught to write using a joined style from the beginning of their time here through regular practice and through providing opportunities to produce high-quality written pieces.

 To develop children’s spelling, we teach phonics on a daily basis in Class 1, whilst children in Classes 2 and 3 learn different spelling rules in discrete 30 minutes sessions each morning.
 Each child also has a differentiated set of spellings to learn each week.
 Copies of these spellings are sent home to encourage parental support and children practise on arrival each morning using the ‘Look, Cover, Write, Check’ method.

 We regularly plan a range of speaking and listening activities in all areas of the curriculum.
 In lessons, children are regularly given opportunities to discuss ideas with ‘talk partners’, work in groups and share ideas with the class.
 We encourage good speaking and listening behaviours, which we discuss during focused English sessions.
 Children participate in show and tell sessions, each class has the opportunity to perform class assemblies on our school values and the older children plan and prepare class talks on subjects of their choice.
 All children take part in whole school performances each year in front of large audiences in the local village hall.